Skip to content Skip to footer navigation

 One of the biggest changes we're seeing is an improvement not only to smart functionality, but also the ability to add new features to your TV through software updates.

-The latest TVs are more likely to interact with other smart devices on your home network, as well as using voice assistants like Google or Amazon Alexa.
+The latest TVs are more likely to interact with other smart devices on your home network, as well as tech like Google Assistant or Amazon Alexa.
 They can answer queries about the weather, turn on your air conditioner, talk to your fridge and order more milk, and turn off the lights when you go to bed.
 But make sure you actually want and need these features before you splash the cash.

 Streaming